AGuyNamedJens/FactorioChatBot/README.md

 ![Image](https://i.imgur.com/LmRD3FN.png)

-There are also logs, which you can access by running:
+There is a way to view logs, which you can access by running:

 `pm2 logs app_name` and `pm2 logs app_name --lines 200` to dig into older logs.